Linearized PDF

 How to create a linearized PDF?

-One of the best ways to optimize a PDF for the web is to make use of PDF2Go's free online tool.
-It will help to remove unnecessary objects and compress PDF files containing images.
-This is a very simple process that should take just a few moments.
+One easy way to optimize a PDF for the web is to use PDF2Go's free online tool.
+It helps remove unnecessary objects and compress PDF files that contain images.
+This is a simple process that takes only a few moments.

-• Upload the document and click on "Start" to begin optimizing the PDF.
+- Upload the document and click "Start" to start optimizing the PDF.

-Read more about the PDF linearization process in the following article: How To Optimize PDF.
+Read more about the PDF linearization process in this article: How To Optimize PDF.